Package your Electron app into OS-specific bundles (.app, .exe, etc.) via JavaScript or the command line.

 └── script.js

-folder generated can be executed by a system running macOS, which will start the packaged Electron app.
-This is also true of the Windows x64 build on a system running a new enough version of Windows for a 64-bit system (via Foo Bar-win32-x64/Foo Bar.exe
+The Foo Bar.app folder generated can be executed by a system running macOS, which will start the packaged Electron app.
+This is also true of the Windows x64 build on a system running a new enough version of Windows for a 64-bit system (via Foo Bar-win32-x64/Foo Bar.exe), and so on.

 Windows: